joshlong-attic/booternetes-springone-tour-march-2021-workshop/README.md

 We've now got three applications deployed as containers.
 Let's run them.
 We could craft a ton of YAML and then apply that.
 Still, there's not all that much excitement about our containers, so we'll use a few `kubectl` shortcuts to get a container up and running in production in no time.
 The only wrinkle is that our applications will need to change specific values based on environment variables in the container.

-We've written a shell script that, in turn, executes everything required to deploy this application to production.
+We've written a shell script that executes everything required to deploy this application to production.

 // include: code/deploy/deploy.sh

-This, in turn, applies three different Kubernetes configuration files, `customers.yaml`, `orders.yaml`, and `gateway.yaml`.
+In turn, the script applies three different Kubernetes configuration files, `customers.yaml`, `orders.yaml`, and `gateway.yaml`.

 Here are those files.
 First, we'll look at the `orders` service.